-GDPR is EU’s new personal data legislation which takes effect 25.
+GDPR is EU’s personal data legislation which took effect 25.
 May 2018.
 The purpose of GDPR is to protect EU’s citizens against misuse of personal data.
 Therefore all European companies need to meet a number of obligations related to saving personal data collection and handling.

 We have published our data processing agreement on our website which you can find a copy of here.
 The TimeLog responsible will always be able to access it directly in TimeLog.

 We do not enter into specific agreements with our customers, instead, all our customers get our data processing agreement, so we ensure that you are all covered by the same terms.

 We update the guides on an ongoing basis, and it is a good idea to visit our GDPR section once in a while to stay up to date.

 - FAQ: Our customer's typical GDPR questions

 - FAQ: How the ISEA 3000 and ISEA 3402 reports protect your data